The way pharmaceutical firms price their drugs and administer rebates and discounts, has put the industry in a potential governmental spotlight.

 Prescription drug price negotiations often happen behind closed doors, leaving patients and physicians out of the discussion despite the impact drug pricing has on the health and treatment of patients,” The American Medical Association (AMA) stated in a 2019 online article on how prescription drug prices are determined.

-Raising the price of prescription drugs forces patients with limited funds to skip doses, split pills or abandon treatment, the AMA states.
+Raising the price of prescription medicines forces patients with limited funds to skip doses, split pills or abandon treatment, the AMA states.
 All of these actions, plus growing demands for prescription drug price reforms, are causing the U.S. government to further examine medicine prices.

 Figure: 1Percentage of Revenue Spent on R &D